You'll only deal with us. We are not a lead generation company.

 Scheme fees are paid by card acquirers to the operators of card payment systems such as Mastercard, Visa and UnionPay to cover their maintenance costs for providing their payment network.

 The total scheme fee is composed of assessment fees, cross-border fees, clearing and settlement fees.
-The card type used and the geographical location of the acquirer will effect the total amount charged.
+The card type used and the geographical location of the acquirer will affect the total amount charged.

 Scheme fees are fixed and non-negotiable and are made up of a payment technology fee and a base fee.
 These fees are determined by: